 Whether you’re wine tasting or hanging ten, protect yourself from the sun with a hat and sunscreen.
 The cool breezes along the Central Coast make for chilly evenings, so pack a light sweater or jacket too.
-Per the statewide mandate, face coverings are required when you cannot maintain a social distance - bring along cloth face coverings or purchase from local shops.
+Per the statewide mandate, face coverings are required when you cannot maintain a social distance - bring along face coverings or find cloth masks available for purchase at local shops.

 Did you know SLO CAL is California’s third-largest wine region?
 Thanks to the ideal growing conditions, you can find many wine varieties across the region.
-Due to COVID-19 safety measures, most of SLO CAL’s 250+ wineries require reservations for seated, outdoor tastings.
-Be sure to call ahead or book online before stopping by!
+Most of SLO CAL’s 250+ wineries are open for seated, outdoor tastings, but be sure to call ahead or book online before stopping by!
 Dine-in restaurants are also serving customers outside - while not all restaurants require reservations, it is recommended to call ahead or check online.

 Enjoy wide-open spaces